-Studies show that Covid-19 exacerbates the risk of pregnancy complications - ExBulletin
+Studies show that COVID-19 exacerbates the risk of pregnancy complications - ExBulletin

 Vaccines can prevent pregnant women from becoming infected with Covid-19, and in the presence of breakthrough cases, vaccinated individuals, if any, may have mild symptoms.
 Will be much higher.
 Vaccine protection is passed on to newborns.

-“These studies fit into the overall new pattern of what we have seen in other studies,” said Emory University School of Medicine Gynecology and Obstetrics Chairman and member of the US Obstetrics and Gynecology Covid-.
-Jamieson says.
+“These studies fit into the overall new pattern of what we’ve seen in other studies,” said Emory University School of Medicine Gynecology and Obstetrics Chairman and member of the US Obstetrics and Gynecology Covid-.
+One Jamieson said.
 A group of 19 experts.
 “Covid can affect pregnancy and cause serious illness in pregnant people and their babies.
 This is clear.”

+Jamison said it was important for doctors to encourage pregnant patients to get the Covid-19 vaccine as soon as possible.
+Initially, the CDC guidance stated that women could be vaccinated, but did not recommend it.
+This is because the first vaccine study intentionally did not include pregnant women, even though some were pregnant during the study.After further investigation, the CDC Urgent plea Pregnant women highly recommended in September will be vaccinated immediately.

 Sources